-The translation reserve includes all foreign exchange differences arising from the translation of the financial statements of foreign operations that are not integral to the operations of the company.
+The translation reserve comprises all foreign exchange differences arising from the translation of the financial statements of foreign operations that are not integral to the operations of the company.

-See also comments on IAS 39 hedge accounting under disclosure note 19.
+See also comment on IAS 39 Hedge accounting under disclosure note 19.